digitcrusher/Skakun/doc/core/init.md

     core = require('core')

-This namespace is wholly populated by the bootstrap program.
+This namespace is wholly populated by the bootstrap program and is available to C modules.

     core.add_cleanup(func)

 Registers a function to be called at program failure or normal exit.
 The call order is opposite to the order of registration.
-The function may be called more than once, so subsequent calls should probably be no-ops.

     core.platform